 - Excite your family and friends about what, when, where and why you’re doing it

 - Relish the opportunity to share your healthy habits with your community to inspire others

 Once you’ve done this, you’ve tapped into your innate wanderlust.
-This means the motivation or desire to go hiking, riding, surfing, kayaking, walking, swimming, climbing or jogging three times a week, rain, hail or shine, while eating healthy food, getting eight hours sleep and making time for mindfulness and gratefulness, will come a whole lot easier.
+It will make it so much easier to move your body daily, rain, hail or shine, while eating healthy food, getting eight hours sleep and making time for mindfulness and gratefulness.
 Plus, when you do it for charity, you don't feel guilty about taking time away from your family or work to fit in fitness.
-You'll become one of those ludicriously enthusisatic people that lazy people find annoying.
-And you'll love it.

 You’ll be inspired by your exciting goal, thrilled to catch up with your training buddy and motivated to do something towards your compelling goal every day.
 And you feel the benefits of mind, body and spirit in no time.

 There'll be no guilt, just goodness.
 No beating yourself up for overindulging, no punishing workouts, no stict diet.
 Just fitness, friendships, fundraising and foods that make you sparkle.

 Here’s a few more tips to get you going: